gunawan092w/notetop-music/readme.md

 # Our bot
 You can invite our bot using [this link!](https://discord.com/oauth2/authorize?client_id=1216410879059427429&permissions=274914937344&scope=bot+applications.commands)

+# Pull Request
+You are welcome to contribute to our code!
 # Support Server
 You can join our [Discord Server](https://discord.gg/2gfJT487PK)